-- The new consultation process upped the bar for participation, by putting in place a detailed and complex registration form as an entry-level requirement. - Individuals could register and enter their inputs on the Cultura Digital platform.
-But organisations had to send their inputs through a private, formal mail to the Ministry and these documents were not shared on the online platform. - Each individual contribution had to be backed by a concrete justification invoking local or international legislation.
+- The new consultation process upped the bar for participation by putting in place a detailed and complex registration form as an entry-level requirement. - Individuals could register and enter their inputs on the Cultura Digital platform, but organisations had

+- to send their inputs through a private, formal mail to the Ministry and these documents were not shared on the online platform. - Each individual contribution had to be backed with justification invoking local or international legislation.